 Written by: Athanasios Demeslis, Producer of Myrolion

-5. Polyphenol concentration depends on olive cultivar, environmental factors and olive oil production practices.
+5. What does polyphenol content depend on?
+Polyphenol concentration depends on olive cultivar, environmental factors and olive oil production practices.

 How Does Our Family Keep Myrolion High Phenolic?